VictorTaelin/bend_program_search_example/README.md

 ## Conclusion

-Bend was capable of parallelizing perfectly on the full λ-Calculus on CPUs, but not on GPUs, due to immaturity of the CUDA runtime.
+Bend was capable of parallelizing perfectly on the full λ-Calculus on CPUs and GPUs;
+yet, on GPUs, warp divergence impacted actual performance.
+With better scheduling, this could be greatly improved in the future.
 In a simpler language, though, it achieved near-ideal parallelism, allowing it to beat all SOTA runtimes on this specific benchmark, by using an RTX 4090 to accelerate the computation.
 On single-core performance, Bend is still sub-par, because: